BrilworksarrowBlogarrowProduct EngineeringarrowExploring the Limitations of Generative AI : 5 Key Points

 The Role of Generative AI in Business

-Today, generative technology is making waves more than any other technology.
+Looking at the state of generative AI, in the future, it will make waves more than any other technology.
 When it comes to driving innovation in business, generative AI development is offered as a must-have technology to compete and thrive in today’s landscape.
 It can help business leaders in many areas, such as content creation, expanding labor productivity, personalizing customer experience, accelerating research and development tasks, and so on.
+From marketing to software development, generative AI is transforming workflows, allowing businesses to operate more efficiently and creatively while unlocking new opportunities for growth.

 If we summarise the use case of today’s generative AI models, they can perform the following activities with a little human involvement as following: